K-Banks/seatgeek-clone/README.md

-# React Template App
+# SeatGeek Clone
-**A webpack setup / first React application for Epicodus 06.24.18**
+**A clone of SeatGeek using React.
+06.27.18**

-## By Bobby Martin
+## By Bobby Martin and Kayl Eubanks

 ## Description
-This is a basic React app that uses props, and propTypes eslint, styled-jsx, and hot-swap
+This is a basic React app using CSS-Modules to style the site to look like SeatGeek.
+The goal was to recreate another website that was also built using React.

 ## Setup Requirements